Tiger's Eye at a Glance

 - ✦Courage and strength — the fierce, watchful gaze of the tiger symbolizes fearlessness and personal power

-- ✦Balance of opposites — combines grounding Earth energy with illuminating Solar fire in perfect harmony
+- ✦Balance of opposites — combines grounding Earth energy with illuminating Solar fire

 - ✦Protection — the "eye" reflects negative energy and ill-wishing back to its source